 There will be a behind the scenes tour and a look at the latest additions to the numismatic collection of the National Sports Museum at the MCG on the Friday afternoon (20 October).

-A welcome reception is to be held on the Friday evening at the RACV Club (501 Bourke Street, Melbourne, VIC 3000, Tel: (03) 9944 8888, Email: firstname.lastname@example.org).
+A welcome reception and book launch is to be held on the Friday evening at the RACV Club (501 Bourke Street, Melbourne, VIC 3000, Tel: (03) 9944 8888, Email: firstname.lastname@example.org).
 The dress code for the RACV Club can be found on their website here.